0xMR007/Lab4PurpleSec/docs/SETUP/prereqs.md

 ### Installation Note

+> **Automation Available**: Most internal VMs (LAN-SIEM-LIN, LAN-TEST-LIN, LAN-ATTACK-LIN, WAN-ATTACK-LIN, DMZ-WEB01-LIN) can be deployed automatically using Vagrant and Ansible.
+See `../../automation/README.md` for automated deployment.

-> **Manual installation required**: All virtual machines must be installed manually from ISO images or via Vagrant for projects that support it (Metasploitable3, GOAD).
-Consult `Docs/SETUP/VMs_installation.md` for detailed installation guides for each machine.
+> **Manual installation**: Some components require manual installation from ISO images or via external repositories (pfSense, GOAD, Metasploitable2/3).
+Consult `docs/SETUP/VMs_installation.md` for detailed manual installation guides for each machine.

+> **Note**: Because the main focus of this project is to provide a learning experience, manual configuration is still required (pfSense, Suricata, GOAD, network configurations, Wazuh Manager, Wazuh Agents, etc.).
+Consult `docs/SETUP/` for detailed manual installation guides.
+Contributions are welcome to automate more components or for making adapted profiles (mini version, balanced version, etc.).

+## Resource requirements

+Lab4PurpleSec is a realistic Purple Team lab.
+Depending on the scenario, not all virtual machines need to run simultaneously.

+For optimal usage:

+- Minimum: 16 GB RAM (limited scenarios)
+- Recommended: 32 GB RAM
+- Optimal: 64 GB RAM (yes this is a huge environment)

+Scenarios are designed to be executed step-by-step, not all at once.

 # Reference Configuration